 Don’t use vulgar language.
 When you’re starting out in reciting a spoken word poem, it is a bad idea to insult others.
 It just opens your work to criticism.
 Creating a spectacular poem is the best way to show you are better than the competition.

 Do use inspiration.
 It is natural to model your work after the work of others, especially when you are starting out.
 When you are going through the creative process, let anything and everything inspires you.
 Recite and let everything flow through you.
 You don’t want to shut out the muse by limiting yourself.
 Keep all your thoughts together in a journal, notebook, or binder.
 Keep revising your work until it is truly your own.
+Use the process as a way to release stress.
+Being creative is among the suggestions for insomnia natural remedies and tips.

 Don’t plagiarize.
 While it is good to allow your inspiration to come from anywhere and everywhere while you are in the process of composing, don’t allow other people’s work to be present in the finished product unless you have paid to sample their poems.
 Anything else is stealing.
 If you are unsure of whether or not you have plagiarized, perform your piece for someone else, along with the poems you used for inspiration.
 Ask if your work is distinct enough from the other works.
 If not, you must go back and revise.